NeCTAR have packaged R-Studio into the Application Catalogue so you can create your own instance of R-Studio running in the Nectar Research cloud.

 Although not required, you can provide a Persistent Volume when creating the application.
 This volume will then be used for all user data within the environment.
 The advantages of this are that the volume storage size can be much larger than what is provided within the application instance, and as the data is stored externally, so the application can be destroyed and recreated and the data can be plugged back in.

 For more information, see the Persistent Volume Storage section of the Introduction to Cloud Storage article.
 Please note that the application must use the same Availability Zone as the persistent volume you use.

 Now it's time to create the application.
 Click the Applications tab, then the Applications sub-tab.
 If you don't immediately see R-Studio, just type it into the search field on the right.
 Once you've found it, click Quick Deploy.

-Paste in the ID of the volume, if required.
+Select your volume, if required.
 Click Next to continue.

 In this step, you should provide your desired Username and Password for R-Studio.
 You will be prompted for these later once the application has been deployed.
 Click Next to continue.

 The last step allows you to provide a name.
 You can keep the default, R-Studio, or supply your own.
 Click Next to continue.
 You will then be taken to the Application Environments screen.
 You'll want to click the Deploy This Environment button to kick off the deployment.